surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

       * FLAC

 * MIDI
-  * Pitch Bend bends pitch
-  * Velocity, Release Velocity, Mod Wheel, Channel AT as mod sources
+  * Velocity, Release Velocity, Channel AT as mod sources
   * Poly AT as mod source
+  * That smoother is pretty limited

 * Accessibility